 For the last thirty years, a degree has been viewed as being virtually the only pathway to a high-level level managerial career.
-In fact, many employers demand a 2.1 or above before they will even consider looking at a CV, essentially creating an internal triage system to sift through the thousand of applicants they will have.
+In fact, many employers demand a 2.1 or above before they will even consider looking at a CV, essentially creating an internal triage system to sift through the thousands of applicants they will have.

 The cost of a well-balanced education, at almost any university in the UK, is high with many students leaving with a degree but also a student debt of approximately £40,000 + living costs.